munificent/craftinginterpreters/book/resolving-and-binding.md

 return "at top level";
 ```

-This executes a `return` statement but it's not even inside a function at all.
+This executes a `return` statement, but it's not even inside a function at all.
-It's top level code.
+It's top-level code.
 I don't know what the user *thinks* is going to happen, but
 I don't think we want Lox to allow this.

 We can extend the resolver to detect this statically.
 Much like we track scopes